Real Name | Jeffrey Franklin Kent |

 Fact Sheet

-- Jeff Kent is 56 years old
+- What is Jeff Kent's age?
+Jeff Kent is 56 years old

 - Is Jeff Kent single or married?
 Jeff Kent is Married to Dana Kent!

-- Jeff Kent has 4 child/children
+- Jeff Kent is a proud parent of 4 kids

 - Jeff Kent childrens names are Lauren Elizabeth Kent, Hunter Franklin Kent, Colton Ryan Kent, Kaeden Thomas